kuchumovN/taxCulator/README.md

 - track your taxes dynamic

 Installation requires a GoogleService-Info.plist.
-You can get this [here](https://firebase.google.com/docs/ios/setup?hl=en/)
+You can get this file [here](https://firebase.google.com/docs/ios/setup?hl=en/)

-I would really appreciate any feedback
+I would really appreciate any feedback.